Accession of Albania to the European Union: EU financial aid

 In 2011, the EU paid €6 million to construct or refurbish border crossing points and border police stations to help Albania fight organised crime and illegal trafficking.

 Until 2020, Albania had been receiving €1.2bn of developmental aid from the Instrument for Pre-Accession Assistance, a funding mechanism for EU candidate countries.

+In 2024, the EU welcomed political agreement on the €6 billion Reform and Growth Facility for the Western Balkans, overall amount of the Facility for the period 2024-2027 is €6 billion.
+To finance the loan support, the European Union will raise €4 billion on the financial market until the end of 2027.
+The €2 billion of non-repayable support will be financed through additional resources from the Mid-Term revision of the Multiannual Financial Framework (MFF).
+Albania is expected to receive €922 million until 2027.

 Negotiation progress

-The screening process is underway and no chapters have been opened thus far.
+The screening process has been completed and all chapters have been opened, but none closed thus far.

+indicates chapters in which the European Commission has simultaneously awarded the chapter both "some level of preparation" AND "moderately prepared".

+indicates chapters in which the European Commission has simultaneously awarded the chapter both "moderately prepared" AND "good level of preparation".